BensThoughts/zero-node-integration/README.md

 ***Note*** If you are running the container you will need to remove it before building.
 Just stop the container from running then run --build again.

-The --build command will remove the latest image and all of it's tags, then build a new version on your local system based on your current commit, and last tag it with the current git commit hash and latest.
+The --build command will remove the latest image and all of it's tags, then build a new version on your local system based on your current commit, and lastly tag it with the current git commit hash and latest.

 ***Note*** If you have multi-stage builds, \<NONE\> image tags will be left behind.
 These can be easily cleaned up with *docker image prune*.